 \section{Conclusion}

-We present Self-Calibrated CLIP (SC-CLIP), a training-free method to enhance the open-vocabulary segmentation performance of CLIP.
-We first identify and resolve the negative impact of anomaly tokens.
-Then we leverage the semantic consistency within CLIP's intermediate features to enhance both feature discriminability and attention correlation.
-Together with multi-level fusion strategy, SC-CLIP sets new state-of-the-art results, without requiring additional data, parameters or backbone.
-This demonstrates the inherent properties of CLIP can be effectively leveraged to calibrate itself to produce semantically coherent representations. {
+In this paper, we present Self-Calibrated CLIP (SC-CLIP), a training-free approach designed to enhance the open-vocabulary segmentation performance of CLIP.
+We observe that anomaly tokens induce uniform attention patterns and feature homogenization, which compromise spatial representation.
+To address this, we mitigate their adverse effects from two complementary perspectives.
+First, we explicitly identify anomaly tokens and replace them based on local context.
+Second, we reduce their influence on normal tokens by enhancing feature discriminability and attention correlation, leveraging the intrinsic semantic consistency embedded in CLIP's mid-level features.
+Together with a two-pass strategy, SC-CLIP achieves state-of-the-art performance without requiring additional data, parameters, or backbones.
+These results demonstrate that the inherent capabilities of CLIP can be effectively leveraged to calibrate itself and produce semantically coherent representations.